viclin0624/CGB/README.md

 ## Quickly Start
 We use python 3.8.0, pytorch 1.7.1 and dgl 0.7.2.
 You can use this command to install packages.

-(Notice: This command install cpu version of dgl, if you want to run experiment on gpu, it needs to manually install from https://docs.dgl.ai/en/0.7.x/install/index.html and reset device in code.
+(Notice: This command install cpu version of dgl.
+If you want to run experiments on gpu, it needs to manually install from https://docs.dgl.ai/en/0.7.x/install/index.html and reset device in codes.
 You can see details in the last section.)
 ```
 pip install -r requirements.txt
 ```